-Certain independent non-executive Directors, for the time when general meetings were held, had other business engagements and thus, were not able to attend most general meetings held during the year ended 31 March 2018.
+Certain independent non-executive Directors, for the time when general meetings were held, had other business engagements and thus, were not able to attend the annual general meeting held during the year ended 31 March 2019.
 In this regard, the Company Secretary had reminded the relevant independent non-executive Directors as well as the current independent non-executive Directors to attend general meetings of the Company in future, for compliance of rule A.6.7 as set out in the CG Code.

-Participation of individual Directors at the annual general meeting held during the year ended 31 March 2018 is as follows:
+Participation of individual Directors at the annual general meeting held during the year ended 31 March 2019 is as follows: